pchemguy/spec-kit/templates/capabilities/capabilities.md

 During capability decomposition, state MUST remain conceptual and MUST be used only to:

 * identify what constitutes a Core User Capability; and
-* distinguish Supporting Functional Capabilities from NFFF Aspects.
+* distinguish Supporting Functional Capabilities from NFFF Capabilities.

 ---